I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 - [ ] opensourcing - I3S facilitator for "speeding" the process
 - [ ] plattform independent libraries

+To focus on the achievments during this I3S project we would mention these

+##### Web Content Accessibility Guidelines (WCAG)
+During 2019 and 2020 Statistics Norway took the leed role in making PxWeb meet the WCAG 2.0 requirements.
+Most of this was made availible i PxWeb 2020 v2 and more is comming in the next version.

 ## 4. Lessons learned

 ### Problems encountered